skycoin/skyflash/README.md

 ### Step 1: Download the default skybian image

-Go to [skybian](https://github.com/simelo/skybian) releases and download the latest image, decompress it and put the base image on the folder where `skyflash-cli` resides.
+Go to [skybian](https://github.com/simelo/skybian) releases and download the latest image, decompress it and put the base image on the folder where `skyflash-cli` resides; or copy the `skyflash-cli` tool to the folder where you have the skybian image.

 ### Step 2: Run the tool